 Xenophobia is a 2019 American science-fiction horror feature film about victims of alien abduction who discover that their experiences were not isolated incidents.

 Directed, written, and produced by Steven J. Escobar, Joe Castro (Terror Toons movies) and Thomas J. Churchill, the Cinema Factory-Church Hill Productions movie stars Manu Intiraymi (Star Trek: Voyager), Kristen Renton (Sons of Anarchy), Angie Stevenson (Sons of Anarchy; Sigma) and Baker Chase Powell (Irrational Fear).

 Six complete strangers recall the details of their individual experiences with alien forces—sharing the terrifying stories of their abductions and possessions—but the biggest challenge still lies ahead.
 Can they overcome their fears and trust each other in order to survive?

 Xenophobia will have a red carpet premiere at The Landmark Theater in Los Angeles on August 1, 2019, with its cast and crew in attendance.
-The movie will be released on DVD and VOD by Vision Films on August 6, 2019.
+The movie was released on DVD and VOD by Vision Films on August 6, 2019.

 Reviews [click links to read more]:

 “The CGI moments are weak.
 This is an entertaining alien anthology film, it is nice that they are all connected in some way which helps with the meeting, rather than just having random stories.”
 Movie Reviews 101

 “There’s a lot of probing in this film.
 The wraparound story reunites six people who have encountered aliens in a support group.
 The actors are convincing, and the stories are all compelling, which is no small achievement in the world of horror anthology films these days.”
 Tales of Terror